by Marilyn Price and Bridget Mazzini, Green Change

 Activist and author Michael Pollan once said “Grow some, even a little, of your own food.”
 Why?

 Scientists estimate that the way we eat accounts for about a third, between 25% to 37%, of harmful greenhouse gas emissions.
-Start gardening and take away the packaging, transport, chemicals, and distribution costs and you make a real dent in your carbon footprint.
-Maybe you can’t grow it all, (coffee beans don’t do well where I live) but every bit of food you do grow, can make a difference.
+By starting a garden, you cut out the packaging, transport, chemicals, and distribution linked to store-bought food, making a real impact on reducing your carbon footprint.
+Maybe you can’t grow it all, (coffee beans don’t do well where I live) but every bit of food you grow can make a difference.

 Gardening is the solution that keeps on giving.
 You have a use for your food scraps if you compost, feed yourself uber- locally, and get to enjoy a bit of nature and exercise.
 And sharing your extra produce can put a smile on a neighbor’s face.